-EUR/USD Technical Analysis
+EUR/USD Technical analysis

 Technical lines from top to bottom:

-I turn from neutral to bearish on EUR/USD
+I am bearish on EUR/USD